 The Company manages its capital to maintain its ability to continue as a going concern and to provide returns to shareholders and benefits to other stakeholders.
-The capital structure of the Company consists of loans payable, and equity comprised of issued share capital, share-based payment reserve, other reserve, warrant reserve, common stock subscribed, accumulated other comprehensive loss and deficit.
+The capital structure of the Company consists of equity comprised of issued share capital, share-based payment reserve, common stock subscribed, loans, and deficit.